Skip to main content

 Featured

-30 years later, former "white" parties are still trying to stop the ANC
+30 years later, former "white" parties are still using fear antics

-Peace please.
+Peace.
 Soweto, April 1994.
-Photo: Annika Langa One of the most convenient myths about South Africa’s transformation from an Apartheid state to a democratic is that the Nationalist Party under the leadership of President FW de Klerk was embracing the changes.
-They were not.
-In fact, they did everything in their power to delay freedom and democracy, and to weaken the ANC.
-At the same time as the ANC was unbanned on the 2nd of February 1990, the Apartheid regime unleashed the Third Force, and an orchestrated so called tribal war between the Xhosas ("ANC") and the Zulus ("Inkatha").
+Photo: Annika Langa One of the most convenient myths about South Africa’s transformation from an Apartheid state to a democratic must be the that the Nationalist Party under the leadership of President FW de Klerk was embracing change.
+They did not.
+In fact, they did everything in their power to delay freedom and democracy, and to weaken the ANC with the help of what was called "the total strategy".
+At the same time as the ANC was unbanned on the 2nd of February 1990, the Apartheid regime unleashed the Third Force, and an orchestrated a tribal war between the Xhosas ("ANC") and the Zulus ("Inkatha").
 It was a sinister and lethal strategy, not to mention racist.
 As a result, political violence surged.
 Between 15,000 and 20,000 people died.
-It also, at least initially, spread an image of blacks being too uncivilized to rule South Africa.
-The Apartheid government denied involvement, but we who were there, on the ground, saw it with our own eyes.
-Survivors of attacks talked about iz
+It also, at least initially, spread an image to the world of black South Africans being too uncivilized to rule a country like South Africa.
+The Apartheid government denied involvement, but we

 Latest posts